JoeFanning/Autonomous-Data-Mapping-Analytics-Web-Application/README.md

-# 📊 Enix Data Analytics Web App
+# 🌐 Autonomous Data Mapping & Analytics Web Application

 An easy to use, interactive data analytics platform built with Streamlit.
 Upload your business spreadsheets, instantly preview key financial metrics, and automatically dispatch summary reports via email.

-## 🧠 My Interest in Data Drift
+## 🧠 The Motivation: Exploring Data Drift

 "I am very interested by how data changes over time and how software reacts to those unexpected changes.
-In the real world, data is rarely perfect or consistent, software must learn to adapt to these shifts rather than crashing.
+In the real world, data is rarely perfect or consistent; software must learn to adapt to these shifts rather than crashing.
 This curiosity is what led me to explore the concept of **Data Drift**."

 ---

 ## 🌊 What is Data Drift?

-Data Drift happens when the structure or properties of your data change over time.
-A common type is **Schema Drift**, which occurs when file headers or column names suddenly change.
+Data Drift happens when the structure or statistical properties of your data shift over time.
+A common and frustrating type is **Schema Drift**, which occurs when file headers or column names suddenly change without warning.

-For example, if a program expects an Excel column to be named exactly **"Price"**, but a user or an automated system updates the file and names it **"Unit Cost"**, **"Rate"**, or **"MSRP"**, a traditional pipeline will get confused and completely crash.
+For example, if a traditional program expects an Excel column to be named exactly `"Price"`, but a user or automated system updates the file and names it `"Unit Cost"`, `"Rate"`, or `"MSRP"`, the pipeline will break and the software will crash.

 ---

-## 🛠️ My Simple Solution for Changing Price Columns
+## 🛠️ The Solution: Adaptive Pipeline

-To tackle this problem, I built this project as a simple solution to handle shifting column names.
+To tackle this problem, I built this project as a simple but effective solution to handle shifting column names automatically.

-Instead of forcing the spreadsheet to have one fixed name, my application uses a smart keyword scanning engine.
-Whether your incoming file calls the column `Price`, `unitcost`, `Rate`, `MSRP`, or even `Precio`, the code dynamically catches that change.
-It automatically locks onto the correct column and calculates your metrics smoothly without ever breaking the system.
+### 🤖 Intelligent Column Detection via Naive Bayes

+Instead of relying on rigid, error-prone string matching or regular expressions, the engine utilizes a trained **Naive Bayes Machine Learning model** to prevent crashes caused by Schema Drift.

+The text classification model processes incoming numeric column headers by analyzing character sequence probabilities against a multi-cased training vocabulary.
+This allows the system to accurately detect price columns across various layout formats—including lowercase (`price`), UPPERCASE (`PRICE`), and Title Case (`Price`) configurations—and eccentric, multilingual naming variations (such as `MSRP`, `precio unitario`, `prix unitaire`, or `Stückpreis`), ensuring robust performance even with unexpected spreadsheet variations.
+The ultimate
+### 🔮 The Ultimate Goal: Total Autonomous Data Mapping

+Looking ahead, the ultimate achievement for an engineering pipeline like this would be expanding autonomous classification to the entire dataset.
+Instead of just targeting a single price field, a mature system would evaluate every text and numeric column simultaneously—instantly identifying exactly *what* the column represents, classifying the specific type of data it holds, and dynamically applying the correct analytical process without any human intervention.